qrohlf/sensible-web-development/_chapters/13/1-git-cheatsheet.md

 # Git Cheatsheet

-This page is a quick reference of common Git-related tasks that you'll need to do in this course:
+This page is a quick reference of common Git commands that we'll be using in this course.

 ## Initialize a repository